broadinstitute/genomics-in-the-cloud/README.md

 Since some of you may not have purchased the full color version of the book, we've made the figures available in the [figures](figures/) directory.
-Feel free to use these figures in your work (with the exception of figures 6-15)
+Feel free to use these figures in your non-commercial work (with the exception of figures 3-3 and 6-15 which you must request permission from their respective owners).
+Attribution is appreciated if you use our figures in your work.
+For commercial use please contact permissions@oreilly.com.

 ### Blog & Website